frederic-perez/AmE-dictionary/data/idioms.md

 __make (perfect) sense__ _It makes perfect sense._
 __make a face__ To distort the features of the face; grimace.
 __make a long arm for (something)__ To extend one’s arm fully toward something; to reach out for something. _Mary’s new boyfriend made a long arm for the bottle of wine at the end of the table, helping himself to another glass._
+__make a run for it__ To run in order to escape something or to reach a destination quickly, perhaps before a certain time or before something happens. _Our taxi was late picking us up, so we’re going to have to make a run for it when we get to the station._
 __make a scene__ (create a scene) To create a loud, typically angry disturbance or display in public, such that it draws attention to those involved.
 __make amends__ :three: To provide restitution or attempt to reconcile or resolve the situation after a wrong one has done. _I’m not sure I can make amends for all the times I’ve let you down, but I want to try to be better for you._
+__make an impression__
 __make faces (at someone)__ To make distorted, silly, or humorous facial expressions (at someone), usually for one’s own or someone else’s amusement, or as a show of disgust.
 __make no bones about something__ :two: To say clearly what you think or feel about something.
 __make strides__ :two: To make progress towards a goal. _Medical science has made great strides in tackling infertility._ _The GOP nominee will need to make huge strides with Latino voters._